tom-f-oconnell/suite2p/docs/registration.rst

    refImg = register.pick_initial_reference(ops)

-Here is an example reference image on the right, compared to just taking the average of a random subset of frames (on the left):
+Here is an example reference image on the right, compared to just taking the average of an evenly-spaced subset of frames (on the left):

 .. image:: _static/badrefimg.png
    :width: 600